 It’s no secret that the most Ontario real estate markets have hit new highs this year.
 This includes South Guelph.
 In late September, the Financial Post published an article identifying Guelph as one of the 5 fastest-growing markets in Canada.
 If you add in the full September sales, the average price of a home in Guelph is +14% this year.

 It’s worth noting that with Guelph real estate you’d anticipate a huge year of home sales.
 However, the overall number of sales is consistent with 2019.
 The big change is, the price buyers are paying is significantly higher than last year due to limited inventory.

 A large portion of gains come from a surge in buyers from area code 437, 416 and 905.
 These buyers are escaping big city life.
 With historically low-interest rates and lifestyle changes as a result of COVID-19, together these have all played a major role in the real estate landscape in Guelph.

 A look at Guelph real estate’s current performance by area

 However, despite citywide growth, not all areas grow at the same pace.
-As a result, this month we’ll break Guelph neighbourhoods into three geographic areas: Downtown, North of Wellington St and South of Wellington St.
+As a result, this month we’ll break Guelph neighbourhoods into three geographic areas: Downtown, North of Wellington St and South Guelph, south of Wellington St.

 The hottest area in one of Canada’s fastest-growing markets: south Guelph

 The grouping of downtown Guelph neighbourhoods identified as Exhibition Park, St Georges Park, The Ward, General Hospital and Downtown proper have underperformed.
 If you’re looking for a home in downtown Guelph, you’ve notice that there has been a lot less inventory available – 25% less.

 Leading the group is St Georges Park at 16% increase and relatively flat number of listings.
 Buyers here have pushed the prices up in the post-war bungalow portion between Stevenson and Victoria Rd.